VAuthenticator/vauthenticator/README.md

 ## Sample Application

-In order to try vauthenticator, in this repo you can find a no-configserver-configuration folder with all the basic configuration in order to start up the application without a config server and the needed keystore for the RSA key pair, the only thing that you should do is provide these external configuration:
+In order to try vauthenticator, in this repo you can find a no-configserver-configuration folder with all the basic configuration in order to start up the application without a config server and the needed keystore for the RSA key pair.
+The only thing that you should do is provide these external configurations:

 ```properties
 project.basedir=your project path